Posted By on Nov 26th 2025

 2. Define clear sustainability priorities

 Set clear, focused sustainability goals—don’t try to fix everything at once.
 Decide what matters most for your brand: cutting plastic, reducing carbon, sourcing locally, or improving recyclability.
 Small brands might prioritize curbside recycling, while larger ones might want to tackle SKU consolidation or ESG targets.
-Whatever your size, clear priorities will inform every decision you’ll make on your choice of materials, vendors, and trade-offs.
+Whatever your size, clear priorities will inform every decision you’ll make on your choice of sustainable packaging supplies, vendors, and trade-offs.

 3. Right-size and remove what you don’t need